agatity/dera_park_analysis/README.md

 ![Második ábra](https://github.com/agatity/dera_park_analysis/blob/main/charts/Distribution_of_Sentiment_Scores_total_replies_in_Five_Segments.png)

 **Figure 3️⃣:** But let's take out the factor that obviously there are very active users among both supporters and opponents.
 They comment a lot, perhaps trying to convince others of their rightness.
 So I thought that instead of all comments, we should consider only one comment from each user.
-And for the sake of simplicity, let's take only the sentiment score of the first comment posted by each user–assuming that in most cases, the first time a user posts a comment, he/she has written his/her opinion.
+And for the sake of simplicity, let's take only the sentiment score of the first comment posted by each user—assuming that in most cases, the first time a user posts a comment, he/she has written his/her opinion.

 293 different users (i.e. people) have commented.
 The picture of the scale from 1 to 10 is not particularly different from the picture when I looked at all comments.